Wen-Ying Tsai: Mid-Late Career

-In conclusion, Frank Popper writes in his "Electra" exhibition catalog about Tsai's essential contribution:
+Tsai participated in a number of groundbreaking exhibitions in this period of his career.
+One of these was Frank Popper's Electra exhibition.
+Popper writes in his "Electra" exhibition catalog about Tsai's essential contribution:

 The role played by Tsai, the American artist of Chinese origin, in this context cannot be overestimated, in his most varied cybernetic sculptures in the Electra exhibition are perfect examples of an artistic comment, perhaps an artistic solution to one of the principal problems raised in this show: the situation of the artist between technology, at a critical point of its passage from the mechanical to the electronic era, and man's natural or artificial environment...